Antifa (United States): Trump administration

+First presidency (2017–2021)

 In August 2017, a petition was lodged with the White House petitioning system We the People calling upon President Donald Trump to formally classify "AntiFa" as terrorist.
 The White House responded in 2018 that federal law does not have a mechanism for formally designating domestic terrorist organizations.
 The writer of the petition later stated he had created it to "bring our broken right side together" and to "prop up antifa as a punching bag".

-In 2017, Politico interviewed unidentified law enforcement officials who noted a rise in activity since the beginning of the Trump administration, particularly a rise in recruitment and on the part of the far right as well since the Charlottesville Unite the Right rally.
+Politico interviewed unidentified law enforcement officials who noted a rise in activity since the beginning of the Trump administration, particularly a rise in recruitment and on the part of the far right as well since the Charlottesville Unite the Right rally.
 One internal assessment acknowledged an inability to penetrate the groups' "diffuse and decentralized organizational structure".
 By 2017, the FBI and the DHS reported that they were monitoring suspicious antifa activity in relation to terrorism.

-During the nationwide protests following the murder of George Floyd in May and June 2020, Attorney General William Barr blamed the violence on "anarchic and far left extremist groups using Antifa-like tactics" and described the actions of "Antifa and other similar groups" as "domestic terrorism", echoing similar statements by National Security Advisor Robert C. O'Brien.
-In Twitter posts and other statements, Trump blamed "ANTIFA and the Radical Left" for violence and repeatedly pledged that the federal government would designate antifa as a "Terrorist Organization".
-However, Trump lacks the authority to do so because under existing law the federal government may designate only foreign organizations as terrorist and antifa is a loosely associated movement rather than a specific organization.
+In May and June 2020, during the nationwide George Floyd protests following Floyd's murder, Attorney General William Barr blamed the violence on "anarchic and far left extremist groups using Antifa-like tactics", and described the actions of "Antifa and other similar groups" as "domestic terrorism", echoing similar statements by National Security Advisor Robert C. O'Brien.
+In Twitter posts and other statements, Trump blamed "ANTIFA and the Radical Left" for violence, and repeatedly pledged that the federal government would designate antifa as a "Terrorist Organization".
+However, the president lacks the authority to do so because under existing law the federal government may designate only foreign organizations as terrorist and antifa is a loosely associated movement rather than a specific organization.

 Legal experts, among others, believe that designating antifa as a terrorist group would be unconstitutional, raising First Amendment and due process issues.
-According to historian Mark Bray, antifa cannot be designated as a terrorist organization because "[t]he groups are loosely organized, and they aren't large enough to cause everything Trump blames them for."
+In 2020, historian Mark Bray wrote that antifa cannot be designated as a terrorist organization because "[t]he groups are loosely organized, and they aren't large enough to cause everything Trump blames them for."
 In addition, Bray argued that the political right has attempted to "blame everything on antifa" during the George Floyd protests and that in assuming antifa to be "predominantly white", it "evince[s] a kind of racism that assumes that black people couldn't organize on this deep and wide of a scale."